r3dsh/text-generation-webui-launcher/README.md

 Original server.py arguments are passed after "--".

-That's basically it, after installation is done, GUI should open in your browser in chat mode.
+That's basically it, after installation is done, webui should open in your browser in chat mode.
 Other examples:

 #### Git bash
 ```bash